Death...The Last Sleep?

 Poor Julia.
 There was no bell on that fateful day she awoke in the darkness.

-The memorials on the back wall are of Julia (center), Hugh (right), and Julia's husband, John (left) who died four years after she did.
+In the photograph of the interior, you can see that believers have established an "altar" in Julia's memory, adorned with various trinkets left as gifts.
+The memorials on the back wall are dedicated to Julia (center), Hugh (right), and Julia's husband, John (left), who passed away four years after her.

 References